kermitdafrog8/tde-slackbuilds/README.md

 * GCC_VIS=0 - override setting gcc visibility if it has been set ON in tdelibs
 * FEAT= - for development builds - see get-source.sh
 * GVZ_DOCS=y - for graphviz, include documentation - see SlackBuild
-* build_regextester= - build the regex tester from the tqt3 example - see the tqt3 README
+* build_regextester=[yp] - build the regex tester from the tqt3 example - see the tqt3 README
+* mailmerge=n - build kword without mailmerge - see the koffice README and SlackBuild

 ---